-In terms of domestic violence, many Suco workshops highlighted the normalization of this violence in the community: society considers domestic violence as a matter of "the plate and the fork beating each other, it's normal, so we just hide it without dealing with it" (Suco Seloi Kra'ik, Aileu).
+In terms of domestic violence, many Suco workshops highlighted the normalization of this violence in the community: society considers domestic violence as a matter of "the plate and the fork beating each other, it's normal, so we just hide it without dealing with it".18

-In cases of non-family member-perpetrated sexual violence, some workshops focused on young men's sense of sexual entitlement toward young women they considered attractive.
-Many Suco workshops said that lisan, which is controlled exclusively by men, reinforces this family patriarchy and inequality in communal village life - especially in rural areas.
+In cases of non-family-member-perpetrated sexual violence, some workshops focused on young men's sense of sexual entitlement toward young women they considered attractive.
+Many Suco workshops said that lisan reinforces this family patriarchy and inequality in communal village life - especially in rural areas.